Tamarind Institute: Master printers

 One of the principal goals of the Tamarind Institute is the training of printers.
 Over the years, the training of these professionals has evolved since its creation in 1960.
 What began as an eight-week basic training course eventually developed into a two-year program.
 There are five levels in the program: student printer, candidate printer, assistant printer, senior printer, and master printer.
 There have been over 100 Master Program certificates awarded by the Tamarind Institute.

 The first master printer graduate from Tamarind was Irwin Hollander of Hollander's Workshop in New York City.
 Judith Solodkin was the first woman to complete the program.
-Joe Funk was the first Tamarind fellow, serving between 1960 to 1961.
+Joe Funk was the first Tamarind fellow, serving between 1960 and 1961.
 From 1972 to 1973, Chen Lok Lee received a fellowship from the Ford Foundation, funded in part by the National Endowment for the Arts, to study at Tamarind.
 Lee went on to found Mantegna Press II, with Richard Callner, in Philadelphia, PA.